What to plant in February — the best flowers, fruit and vegetables to sow this month

 It's official: February is the perfect time to learn how to grow sweet peas from seed.

-'Sowing into root modules will help the roots grow long and strong or use the biodegradable inside cardboard roll from toilet paper.
-The plants can then be planted out without any root disturbance when the weather is warmer.
-Pop them in the compost, cover over and lightly water.'
+'Sowing into root modules will help the roots grow long and strong.
+Or, use the biodegradable cardboard roll from toilet paper.
+The plants can then be planted out without any root disturbance when the weather is warmer.'

 Where to buy sweet pea seeds:

-- Thompson & Morgan: pick from any of the sweet pea seeds on offer
+- Thompson & Morgan: Take your pick from any of the sweet pea seeds on offer.

 2. Cosmos

-'Really easy to sow and grow, the feathery foliage of cosmos looks great in any garden, especially cottage gardens and meadows,' says Morris.
+'Really easy to sow and grow, the feathery foliage of cosmos looks great in any garden, especially cottage gardens and meadows,' agrees Morris.

 Where to buy cosmos seeds:

-- Thompson & Morgan: a wide selection of cosmos seeds in all different colours
+- Thompson & Morgan: A wide selection of cosmos seeds in different colours.

 3. Marigolds

-Both tagetes patula (French marigolds) and calendula (pot marigolds) are on our list of what to grow in February.
+Both Tagetes patula (French marigolds) and Calendula (pot marigolds) are on our list of what to plant in February.

-'Once you have calendula you’ll always have it,' says Morris.
+'Once you start growing calendula, you’ll always have it,' says Morris.
 'The seeds are prolific but they do grow easily and fill spaces in the garden that might otherwise be bare.
-Growing well in sun or part shade the bright yellow and orange flowers are both medicinal and beneficial for pollinators.'
+Growing well in sun or part shade, the bright yellow and orange flowers are both medicinal and beneficial for pollinators.'

-He adds that French marigolds are ideal for companion planting in your vegetable plot.
+French marigolds are also ideal for companion planting in your vegetable plot.

 Where to buy marigold seeds: